gvwilson/thirdbit/src/fiction/iffy/index.md

 like the pair that had been pulling the dolly.
 One was missing part of a foreleg.
-Another's side was deeply dented as if something had tried to punch right through it, and all four bore more scratches and scars than Iffy could count.
+Another's side was deeply dented as if something had tried to punch through it, and all four bore scratches and scars.

 The lead bot took one more step and halted.
 Struck by a sudden thought,
-she reached into the crate of tools she had packed earlier.
+she reached into the crate of tools she had packed earlier and grabbed an adjustable wrench and a screw jack.
-An adjustable wrench,
-a screw jack that might be able to outdent the bot's side—what she really needed was Mister Mishra's shop and Johnson Wales' toolbox, but these would have to do.

-She turned around to face the bots and held the tools out.
+Turning to face the bots,
+she held the tools out.
 "Aright?" she asked.

 None of the bots moved.